dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Grant that I may not pray alone with the mouth; help me that I may pray from the depths of my heart.
+  Time, which alone makes the reputation of men, ends by making their defects respectable.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1610 days)